dhanukale/landing-page-2/README.md

 ### Landing Page-2

 ```
-This is just for practice
+This is just for practice.
 ```